gmorer/archage/README.md

 - [x] Find a solution to find pkgbase from pkgname
 - [x] dependencies (will allow groups)
 - [ ] Get rid of zombies pids in between builds
+- [ ] have a default options for makepkg, remove all the options
+- [ ] Add option skip integrity check (instead of always, its a fix for glibc)
 - [ ] use custom git url (AUR)
 - [ ] Test some big packages (base, base-devel, chromium, firefox)
 - [ ] handle split pkg: List of pkgbase and a list of pkgname with a ref to pkgbase